jes-wd/anchor-episodes-index/readme.txt

 = 2.0.2 =
 * Switched from using file_get_contents to curl for getting RSS feed due to reports of some servers denying requests.
 Error was: file_get_contents(): https:// wrapper is disabled in the server configuration by allow_url_fopen=0

+= 2.0.30 =
+* sanitize description and excerpt for html and special chars

+= 2.0.31 =
+* fix broken plugin settings link